-REFLECT: If you were going to create an expression of your life using any medium you are comfortable with (e.g. visual art, poetry, prose, music, etc.) how would you do it?
+REFLECT: If you were going to create an expression of your life using any medium (e.g. visual art, poetry, prose, music, etc.) how would you do it?

 8. We are what we are because of those who came before us